UoB-COMSM0166/2025-group-15/README.md

 > As players, we expect a **progressively challenging** experience with options for **customization**.
 Specifically, we want to:
 > - Experience increasing difficulty levels throughout the game.
 > - Pause and resume gameplay at any point.
-> - Customize characters and see changes in real time.
+> - Customise characters and see changes in real time.
 > - Track scores and compete on leaderboards.
 > - Engage with eco-friendly elements within the game.

 Acceptance Criteria:
 > 1. Difficulty should increase steadily to maintain player engagement.
 > 2. The pause feature must freeze the current state and allow exact resumption.
-> 3. Character customizations should appear instantly in real time.
+> 3. Character customisations should appear instantly in real time.
 > 4. Players' scores should be timestamped, and high scores trigger celebratory.
 > 5. The game should include eco-friendly vehicle options such as bikes, electric cars, or other sustainable alternatives.